wp-plugins/mailchimp-for-wp/readme.txt

 Easily create and manage sign-up forms and then add them to your posts, pages and widgets by using a simple shortcode.
 Add a "Sign me up to the newsletter" checkbox to your comment, registration and other forms to make subscribing to your lists effortless for your visitors.

-*Note: this plugin also has a premium version!
-[Upgrade to MailChimp for WordPress Pro now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)*
+*This plugin has a premium version: [upgrade to MailChimp for WordPress Pro now >>](http://dannyvankooten.com/wordpress-plugins/mailchimp-for-wordpress/)*

 **Features:**